noct-lang/noct/spec/noct-spec.rst

 A conditional compilation statement is a statement where the body will only be executed when certain compile conditions are met.
 There is a distinguishment between 2 types of the statements::

-    - conditional: always passes when condition is met
+    - cond: always passes when condition is met
     - debug: only passes if condition passes and compiled using debug

 Each condition exists out of 2 main parts::